ksamaarora/DocXtractAI/README.md

 ---

+All Jupyter Notebook (`.ipynb`) files in this repository contain **the same code**, with only the **document path changed** for extracting different PDFs.

+To ensure **easier access and structured organization**, I have uploaded separate notebooks for each document instead of modifying a single file repeatedly.

+---

 ## **Accessing Output HTML Files**
 The extracted data is also saved as **HTML files** for easy visualization.
 These files can be accessed in the `output_html_files` folder: